Samantha Smith Challenge 2025-2026 Guidelines

 - Invite a panel of community members to talk with your class about community concerns/issues.

 - Go to the AWTT website for ideas.
-Check out the Themes section on the Portrait Galleries page or review issues that are of concern to specific portrait subjects.
+Use the Themes filtering tool on the Portrait Galleries page to focus on particular issues, or read about issues that are of concern to specific portrait subjects.

 STEP THREE